wademauger/wademauger.github.io/_posts/2016-03-23-The-Design-Goals-of-JavaScript.md

 {% highlight javascript %}

+  // Lodash's get function
   function get(object, path, defaultValue) {
     var result = object == null ? undefined : baseGet(object, path);
     return result === undefined ? defaultValue : result;
   }

+  function baseGet(object, path) {
+    path = castPath(path, object);
+    var index = 0,
+      length = path.length;
+    while (object != null && index < length) {
+      object = object[toKey(path[index++])];
+    }
+    return (index && index == length) ? object : undefined;
+  }

+  ...

+  const _ = require('lodash');

+  const foo = {
+    a: 1,
+    b: 2,
+    bar: {
+      c: 3,
+      d: 4
+    }
+  };

+  _.get(foo, 'bar.c');
+  // 3

+  _.get(foo, 'c.baz');
+  // undefined

+  var data = foo.c.baz;
+  // Uncaught TypeError: Cannot read property 'baz' of undefined

 {% endhighlight %}

-This would gives developers the peace of mind that, should they ever try to access the data on a member of an undefined member, their program would happily move on with out it.
+This gives developers the peace of mind that, should they ever try to access the data on a member of an anything undefined, their program would happily move on with out it.
 So what's the deal, here?
 Would performance really take a hit if `undefined.foo` resolved to `undefined`?
-Should you instead use a `try / catch` block every time you access the members of an object that you have any shadow of a doubt about?
+Should you instead use a `try/catch` block every time you access the members of an object that you have any shadow of a doubt about?

+Would you like to see something like Lodash's get functionality built into native dot syntax in a future JavaScript spec?
+Does any code that risks hitting a `TypeError` indicate something needs refactored?
 Let me know what you think in the comments below!

 {% if page.comments %}